 The best months to see the Northern Lights are usually September and March, when there’s around 12 hours of day and night.
 However, your chances of seeing auroras is still pretty good in between, as winter in Lapland is full of starry skies and long nights.

 Make sure you bring some coffee, if you’re an early bird, as the best time of night to see them is generally between 9pm and 1am, though they are often witnessed at all hours.
 The only necessary ingredients are Arctic locales and dark skies.
-Aurora hunting service providers often take you out to a secluded spot, where you can enjoy the winter night, a campfire, and a cup of coffee or six while you wait.
+Aurora guides will often take you out to a secluded spot, where you can enjoy the winter night, a campfire, and a cup of coffee or six while you wait.

 How can I get an aurora forecast?

 Aurora forecasts are a popular way to keep tabs on those slithery specters.
-There are many websites and tracking services that let you follow the auroras, like:
+There are many websites and tracking services like Aurora Alert that let you follow the auroras.

 Where do Northern Lights come from?